alpeasie/azl-benchmark-deploy/docs/task1.md

 # Task 1: Connect a server to Azure

 ## Overview
-You want just purchased a new 2-node Azure Local cluster.
+You just purchased a new 2-node Azure Local cluster.
 You want to configure the servers and connect them to Azure.

 For more context, read the slideshow below:
 <div class="carousel">